Right Arrow

 9 minutes

-Every day, workers in petroleum and coal manufacturing face some of the most dangerous conditions in industry.
-The sector’s fatality rate is 3.5 per 100,000 full-time workers—well above the national average of 2.8 (Source: Bureau of Labor Statistics, 2025).
-Catastrophic incidents—ranging from burns and explosions to falls and crushing injuries—can change lives in seconds.
-Yet, as severe as these hazards are, research shows that most of the leading injuries are preventable with the right systems in place.
+Every day, workers in petroleum and coal manufacturing face some of the most dangerous conditions in industry, with a historically high rate of serious and fatal incidents.
+Catastrophic events—ranging from burns and explosions to crushing injuries—can change lives in seconds.
+Yet, as severe as these hazards are, research shows that most of the leading injuries are avoidable with the right systems in place.

-Five types of incidents account for the vast majority of serious injuries and deaths in these facilities: burns, caught-in machinery accidents, falls, vehicle strikes, and exposure to harmful substances.
-Each one is driven by a mix of operational complexity, environmental hazards, and human error.
+4 types of incidents account for the vast majority of serious injuries and deaths in these facilities: burns, caught-in machinery accidents, vehicle strikes, and exposure to harmful substances.
+Each one is driven by a mix of operational complexity, and human error.

-The good news?
-A proactive safety program—grounded in proven protocols and empowered by video intelligence—can turn the tide.
-AI-powered cameras now alert teams in real time about unsafe acts, environmental hazards, and compliance gaps, helping supervisors and frontline staff catch the problems before they cause harm.
+The good news is that a forward-looking safety program, grounded in proven protocols and empowered by video intelligence, can substantially reduce these risks.
+Video AI can alert teams in real time to unsafe acts, environmental hazards, and compliance gaps, helping supervisors and frontline staff address issues before they escalate.

-In this guide, we’ll break down the top 5 injuries that occur in petroleum and coal manufacturing—and, most importantly, show how facilities can prevent them.
+In this guide, we’ll break down the top 4 injuries that occur in petroleum and coal manufacturing—and, most importantly, show how facilities can reduce their likelihood.

-Penalties for preventable incidents aren’t just a line item—they’re a wake-up call.
+Penalties for avoidable occurrences serve as a major warning.
 In the past five years, fines for major safety violations in petroleum and coal manufacturing have ranged from a median of $5,839 to a maximum of $125,000, with an average penalty of $12,315 per incident.

-Many incidents are preventable—one that could have been stopped with better systems, training, or real-time detection.
-By investing in proactive safety monitoring and compliance technology, organizations minimize risk, avoid needless penalties, and—most importantly—keep every worker safe.
+Many incidents are avoidable—one that could have been stopped with better systems, training, or real-time detection.
+By investing in anticipatory safety monitoring and compliance technology, organizations minimize risk, avoid needless penalties, and—most importantly—help keep workers safe.

-Let’s break down the five injury types where video intelligence delivers real prevention power.
+Let’s break down the 4 injury types where video intelligence helps mitigate serious risks.

 1. Burns from Hot Objects, Substances, and Chemicals